Ardilla is an online writer who loves to share her research on health topics.

 - Eat lots of fiber.
-Eat a lot of foods and meals high in fiber—they are great to relief acid reflux symptoms.
+Eat a lot of foods and meals high in fiber—they are great for relieving acid reflux symptoms.

 - ½ cup of ice

-- ½ tsp. fresh ginger, peeled, and grated fine
+- ½ tsp fresh ginger, peeled and grated finely

 - Add ice, milk, yogurt, bananas, and ginger to a blender.